 Select your identity provider (IdP) you wish to configure or Add a new identity provider.

-In Settings select IdP MFA Policy.
-It's an optional step to enable a global MFA policy.
+In Settings select IDP Login Requires MFA.
+It's an optional step to enable this setting.

 a.
 Select MFA factors to apply.

 b.
 Select Duo.

 The Duo configuration parameters appear.

 Note: You can also select Email, TOTP, SMS, or Akamai MFA as a second factor along with DUO.

 c.
 Enter Integration key, Secret key, and API hostname from previous steps.

 d.
 Select Duo UserID attribute.